Danny-Lenko/events-chrome-extension/readme.md

   5. The extension will be loaded into Chrome, and you can now test its functionality on your desired webpages.

   <sup>if you want to test without running the build, do the same but for the root folder<sup>

+## Start Local Server

+The local server provides rules for certain services

+To start it open terminal in the root folder and run:
+`npm start`

 ## Further Development and Maintenance